danirus/async-apscheduler-fastapi/README.md

 lead to a race condition.
 However the file processing uses the pseudo- parallelism offered by asyncio, which gives fast copy ratios.

+This example is using FastAPI to show how to add batch processing tasks with APScheduler to an already existing API implemented with FastAPI.
+But it can be implemented without it: [async-apschedule](https://github.com/danirus/async-apscheduler).

 ## See it in action

 Create a virtualenv, enable it and `pip install -r requirements.txt`.